 - Get Started

-ntop is a network traffic probe that shows the network usage, similar to what the popular top Unix command does. ntop is based on libpcap and it has been written in a portable way in order to virtually run on every Unix platform and on Win32 as well.
+ntopng is the next generation version of the original ntop, a network traffic probe that shows the network usage, similar to what the popular top Unix command does. ntopng is based on libpcap and it has been written in a portable way in order to virtually run on every Unix platform, MacOSX and on Win32 as well.

-ntop users can use a a web browser (e.g. netscape) to navigate through ntop (that acts as a web server) traffic information and get a dump of the network status.
-In the latter case, ntop can be seen as a simple RMON-like agent with an embedded web interface.
+ntopng users can use a a web browser to navigate through ntop (that acts as a web server) traffic information and get a dump of the network status.
+In the latter case, ntopng can be seen as a simple RMON-like agent with an embedded web interface.
 The use of:

 - Sort network traffic according to many protocols